An app that identifies plant diseases and diagnoses plant problems

 The app is constantly learning.
-When users upload images that cannot be identified by artificial intelligence, there is an option to share the photos with human experts.
-The correspondence between the grower and experts is used by artificial intelligence to learn.
-As a result, Agrio can apply skills that were learned before to master new plants faster.
+When users upload images that cannot be identified by artificial intelligence, there is an option to share the photos with humans.
+The correspondence between the grower and the responder is used by artificial intelligence to learn.
+As a result, Agrio can apply skills learned before to master new plants faster.

 What did Agrio learn to identify so far?